mihirb10/sports-ai-companion/replit.md

 ## Overview

 SportsAI is a Flask-based web application providing an intelligent conversational interface for NFL football discussions.
 It leverages Anthropic's Claude AI for expert analysis on NFL tactics, live game information, fantasy football advice, and strategic discussions.
-The application features user authentication, persistent conversation history, and a modern, dark-themed chat interface.
-Key capabilities include route and play analysis with interactive visual diagrams (displayed as thumbnail galleries with fullscreen lightbox viewing), proactive fantasy injury monitoring, integration of NFL news and injury reports, detailed game analysis using play-by-play data, **ESPN Fantasy Football API integration** for real-time roster management and personalized fantasy advice, and **YouTube video highlights** for watching specific plays and touchdowns directly in the chat interface.
-Route/play analysis covers the entire current season (9 games) by default.
-The AI agent is designed as a stats-focused sports expert, prioritizing quantifiable facts and data in its responses.
+The application features user authentication, persistent conversation history, a modern dark-themed chat interface, and PWA capabilities.
+Key capabilities include route and play analysis with interactive visual diagrams, proactive fantasy injury monitoring, integration of NFL news and injury reports, detailed game analysis using play-by-play data, ESPN Fantasy Football API integration for real-time roster management, and YouTube video highlights for specific plays.
+The AI agent is designed as a stats-focused sports expert, prioritizing quantifiable facts and data.

-**Visual Diagrams** are shown automatically inline when users:
-- Ask what a specific route, play, or defensive coverage is (e.g., "What's a post route?", "What is Cover 2?")
-- Request play/route/coverage recommendations (e.g., "What route beats zone?", "What coverage should I use?")
-- Ask about a player's favorite routes or plays (e.g., "What are Travis Kelce's best routes?")
-- Ask about a play that just happened in a live game

-Diagrams appear inline with each description (not grouped at the bottom).
-Three types: routes (QB+WR only), plays (full formation with QB/RB/OL/WR), and coverages (defensive formations with zones in red).

-**Video Highlights** are embedded directly in chat responses when users:
-- Ask to watch specific plays (e.g., "Show me that touchdown")
-- Request game highlights (e.g., "Chiefs vs Bills highlights")
-- Want to see player-specific plays (e.g., "Mahomes best throws this season")

-Videos are fetched via YouTube Data API (using direct API key stored in YOUTUBE_API_KEY secret) and displayed as responsive embedded players matching the dark theme. **Only ONE video is shown per request** - no additional videos are suggested.
-A compact "Watch on YouTube" fallback link appears below each video for cases where NFL restrictions prevent embedding. **No URLs are ever exposed** in the chat interface - all links are hidden within buttons/embeds. **Minimal text with videos** - when a video is shown, only one or two sentences of observation are included; the video speaks for itself.

 ## User Preferences